sheidmann/tcrmpDataEntry/README.md

 ## In-progress features

+* Any user can enter algae height data, and view and edit previously entered data.

 ## Upcoming features

-* Any user can enter coral health and algae height data, and view and edit previously entered data.
+* Any user can enter coral health data, and view and edit previously entered data.